datamin-io/public-documentation/use-cases/functional-use-cases/data-issue-monitoring.md

 ## Detection of broken data pipelines

 In multiple cases, the root cause of missing data is not bugs in the code but broken data pipelines.
 To control it you can write expectations of how much time can pass between the creation of items in a certain table of your data storage.
-And if this threshold is passed Datamin will notify your data engineers.
+And if this threshold is passed Ylem will notify your data engineers.

 <figure><img src="../../.gitbook/assets/Screenshot 2022-10-09 at 22.36.40.png" alt=""><figcaption><p>Example of a pipeline</p></figcaption></figure>